clarissalabrum/math4610-1/chapter01/examples.md

-### Examples in Computational Mathematics and Scientific Computing
+### Examples of the Importance of Computational Mathematics and Scientific Computing

 The information on this page details some examples of the use of methods from computational mathematics and/or scientific computing.
 There are at least 3 or 4 types of problems that a computational mathematician addresses in the development of